transloadit/uppy/website/src/support.md

 permalink: /support/
 ---

-Uppy is a huge project with a growing community.
+Uppy's community is growing quickly.
 There are dedicated people willing to help you via different channels.

 ## 🐛 Bug Reports

-Bug Reports are welcome in our [GitHub issue tracker](https://github.com/transloadit/uppy/issues/new?template=bug_reports.md).
+↬ Bug Reports are welcome in our [GitHub issue tracker](https://github.com/transloadit/uppy/issues/new?template=bug_reports.md).

 ## 🦋 Features Requests

-Features Requests are welcome in our [GitHub issue tracker](https://github.com/transloadit/uppy/issues/new?template=feature_request.md).
+↬ Features Requests are welcome in our [GitHub issue tracker](https://github.com/transloadit/uppy/issues/new?template=feature_request.md).

 ## ❓ Integration Help